dashjoin/platform/README.md

-queryGraph| $queryGraph(database, queryId, arguments) |Graph query result, specifying the database as * runs an OpenCypher query over all DBs incoming| $incoming(database, table, pk1)| [{id: ID of the record where the link originates, pk: ID of the pk column, fk: ID of the fk column}, ...] echo | $echo(any) | Prints the parameter to the log crawl | $crawl(url) | Crawls the URL and returns all URLs listed there doc2data | $doc2data(url) | Reads the URL (or list of URLs) and returns its content as structured JSON data by parsing CSV, JSON, or XML index | $index() | Generates a unique row index ID streamdata | $streamdata(args) | Streaming equivalent is crawl that can be used in conjunction with ETLStream.
-Args is an object with the following keys: url specifies the source, streaming is a boolean indicating whether streaming is turned on or off, jsonpath is a JSON path expression that selects the field in a large JSON document that contains an array to be streamed, jsondepth is an alternative to jsonpath that specifies at with tree depth the streaming content can be found, match is a Java regular expression that can be used to select URLs djVersion | $djVersion() | Returns the platform version information djRoles | $djRoles() | Returns the roles of the current user djUser | $djUser() | Returns the current user's name
+queryGraph| $queryGraph(database, queryId, arguments) |Graph query result, specifying the database as * runs an OpenCypher query over all DBs incoming| $incoming(database, table, pk1)| [{id: ID of the record where the link originates, pk: ID of the pk column, fk: ID of the fk column}, ...] echo | $echo(any) | Prints the parameter to the log index | $index() | Generates a unique row index ID djVersion | $djVersion() | Returns the platform version information djRoles | $djRoles() | Returns the roles of the current user djUser | $djUser() | Returns the current user's name